m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 #### Information Technologies

 - September 2013 - June 2017
+- Turkey - Istanbul/Sultanahmet

 Here, I met with web technologies.

 Before I enlisted in this beautiful school, I was trying to comprehend javascript and c# for the game development in unity3d.
 I was hoping here to learn enough programming to build my dream games.
 But I started to like making web applications as well.

 I developed more than 20 websites in my 3rd and 4th grades.
 Most of them are my classmates' and other class students' project homework.
 I earned a fair amount from each student :) I developed some websites in Adobe Flash (which is a deprecated technology now) but in most of them, I used HTML, CSS, and JS.